-MIT Student and Affiliate Extended Insurance Plan
+MIT Student and Affiliate Extended Insurance Plan for Therapy

 The Massachusetts Institute of Technology (MIT) brings together bright, innovative students to learn, research, and discover.
 Part of the students’ success at these outcomes is staying both physically and mentally healthy.
 That’s one reason why MIT requires all students to enroll in their MIT Student and Affiliate Extended Insurance Plan.
 This health insurance plan was created in partnership with Blue Cross Blue Shield.
 Blue Cross Blue Shield is a large health insurance company that provides millions of people across the country with medical coverage.
 Under this plan, students have access to many mental health benefits — including therapy!